echeran/icu/docs/userguide/dev/gitdev.md

 *   Several other options:
     <https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git>

-*Option 3:* Use git merge.
+#### Option 3: Use git merge

 This is a little tricker but works even if you have merge commits with conflicts.
 Assuming your feature branch is called BRANCHNAME:

 ```
 # Make sure your branch is up-to-date with main and that the tests pass:

 git checkout BRANCHNAME
 git merge main
 git push

 # At this point, wait for an LGTM from a reviewer before proceeding.
 # Once confirmed, make your squash commit in a new temp branch.
 # NOTE: In the first line, make sure to checkout the same sha as
 # you most recently merged into your branch!

 git checkout main
 git checkout -b temp
 git merge --squash BRANCHNAME
 git commit

 # Point your branch to the squash commit, and there should be no dirty files:

 git checkout BRANCHNAME
 git reset temp
 git status  # should be empty!
 If it's not, you didn't check out the right sha.

 # Push your squash commit and clean up:

 git push -f
 git branch -d temp
 ```

+#### Option 4: Amend a small commit

-*Option 4:* When making code review changes on a small PR, you can amend your previous commit rather than making a new commit.
+When making code review changes on a small PR, you can amend your previous commit rather than making a new commit.
 Instead of running "git commit", just run "git commit --amend".
 You will need to force-push.
 The PR bot will post a link for the reviewer to see the changes from your old commit to